-Answer: We do not recommend the grip be replaced because the design and material are integral to the balance of the putter.
+Answer: We do not recommend replacing the grip because the design and material are integral to the putter’s balance.

-Question: Is this type of a putter also called a bloodline?
+Question: Is this type of putter also called a bloodline?

 Answer: Yes, previously famously used by pro golfer and PGA tour winner Ernie Els, the stand-up putter is gaining in popularity among professionals and amateurs alike.

-Question: I have read the reviews and I’m concerned about clubhead rusting – is this true?
+Question: I have read the reviews and am concerned about clubhead rusting – is this true?

 S7K Putter Review Round-Up

-There are hundreds of different putters around to buy – all in different styles, shapes, and sizes.
+There are hundreds of different putters to buy – all in different styles, shapes, and sizes.